DosX-dev/DosX-dev/README.md

 ### Contact me: collab@kay-software.ru | [@DosX_dev](https://DosX_dev.t.me/)

 **Hello,** I'm DosX! (~white hat [h/cr]acker)
-For a long time I was engaged in the development of conventional software for Windows and had about 20 active projects with an audience.
+For a long time I was engaged in the development of conventional software for Windows.
 At the moment, I have expanded my skills and am already developing neural networks, websites, server software.
 One of the main distinguishing skills is the reverse and protection of software from reverse engineering.

 <br>